Module Catalogue 2025/26

 Intended Knowledge Outcomes

-This course will help the student to understand how the concepts introduced during their physics degree, (such as band structure, doping, semiconducting behaviour) are measured.
-It will also enable the students to gain expertise in measurements techniques which are routinely used in R&D laboratories and industrial settings.
+This course will help the students to understand how the concepts introduced during their physics degree, (such as band structure, doping, semiconducting behaviour) are measured.
+It will also enable the students to gain expertise in experimental physics methods which are routinely used in R&D laboratories and industrial settings.

 Intended Skill Outcomes